PoliticalGraveyard.com

 Debby P. Sanderson (b.
 1941) — of Florida.
 Born in Stratford, Fairfield County, Conn., September 28, 1941.
 Republican.
 Member of Florida state house of representatives 91st District, 1983-.
 Female.
 Protestant.
 Still living as of 1999.

 Dixie Newton Sansom (b.
 1948) — also known as Dixie Sansom; Dixie Ann Newton — of Florida.
 Born in a hospital at Fort Leavenworth, Leavenworth County, Kan., December 6, 1948.
 Republican.
-Newspaper reporter; member of Florida state house of representatives, 1984-92; delegate to Republican National Convention from Florida, 1988; candidate in primary for U.S. Representative from Florida, 1992.
+Newspaper reporter; member of Florida state house of representatives, 1984-92; delegate to Republican National Convention from Florida, 1988; candidate for U.S. Representative from Florida, 1992.
 Female.
 Episcopalian.
 Still living as of 2010.

 Relatives: Cousin of Ray Sansom.